 This Michigan bucket list item is brought to you by Mari Vineyards.

 Whether you want a vineyard tour, wine tasting experience, or a new favorite wine to enjoy at home, you’ll find it at Mari Vineyards on the Old Mission Peninsula.
-It’s less than a 10-minute drive from downtown Traverse City.
-As you approach, you can see an enclosed tower with walls made of dolomitic limestone from the Upper Peninsula.
+It’s less than a 10-minute drive from downtown, making it one of the best things to do in Traverse City.

 This vineyard and winery has been pleasing refined tastes since 1999 when TV personality and engineer Marty Lagina started the business with his family.
 He named it after his Italian grandmother.
 You might recognize Lagina from the History Channel reality show “The Curse of Oak Island.”